How to Lose Weight Safely

 One easy way to lose weight quickly is to cut out liquid calories, such as soft drinks, juice, and alcohol.

-Replace them with zero-calorie drinks like lemon water, unsweetened tea, or black coffee.
+Replace them with zero-calorie drinks like lemon water, unsweetened black tea, herbal teas or black coffee.

-Also sweeteners as used in set drinks, or for tea or coffee don’t have a good history as dozens of studies have linked aspartame — the world’s most widely used artificial sweetener — to serious health problems, including cancer, cardiovascular disease, Alzheimer’s disease, seizures, stroke and dementia, as well as negative effects such as intestinal dysbiosis, mood disorders, headaches and migraines.
+The sweeteners used in soft drinks, and in tea or coffee, don’t have a good history as dozens of studies have linked aspartame — the world’s most widely used artificial sweetener — to serious health problems.

-The best and safest artificial sweeteners are erythritol, xylitol and stevia leaf extracts.
+The best and safest artificial sweeteners to date are erythritol, xylitol and stevia leaf extracts.

 All fasts aren’t the same.
 Some involve skipping all food, some focus on liquids or fruit for instance.
 There are also fasts where you eat every other day.